jsears4585/jekyll-now/_posts/2017-5-29-Duck-Typing.md

 If an object has *duck-like methods*, Ruby will treat it like a duck, even if it wasn't constructed inside a "duck" class.

+### An Example

+First, we begin by creating a Duck class.
+Of course, ducks can speak (or Quack!) and are celebrated swimmers, so we should be sure to included these methods within the class.

 ```ruby
 class Duck
   def speak